Call us: 01444 237070

 8. Budget is of course a driver in most purchases and it’s worth thinking about your budget for the entire camera system you’re bringing.
 Make sure you allocate some of your budget towards essential accessories.

-Some travellers know they’ll be doing water sports while away, perhaps snorkeling or diving and still want to capture epic pictures and videos from the water.
+Some travellers know they’ll be doing water sports while away, perhaps snorkelling or diving and still want to capture epic pictures and videos from the water.
 If that’s the case, you’ll need either a waterproof camera, or a suitable action camera with underwater housing.

 Underwater camera swimming with DJI Action2